meilisearch/specifications/text/0185-configuration-file.md

 `Configuration file < Env variables < Command-line options`

-It means the options in the configuration file are overwritten by the environment variable set (if they exist) and that can be themself overwritten by the command-line options (if they exist).
+It means the options in the configuration file are overwritten by the environment variables set (if they exist) and that can be themself overwritten by the command-line options (if they exist).

 ### 3.3.
 Default Configuration File